Non-commutative Barge-Ghys quasimorphisms: an erratum: Constructible Ulam quasimorphisms

 \definition A real nilpotent Lie group is called {\bf rational} if its Lie algebra $\g$ contains a rational Lie subalgebra $\g_\Q$ such that $\g=\g_\Q\otimes_\Q \R$.
 By Maltsev's theorem, this property is equivalent to existence of cocompact lattices (\cite{_Corwin_Greenleaf_}).

 \example Consider the {\bf Heisenberg group} ${\cal H}$, that is, the group of upper triangular matrices $3\times 3$.
 This is a 3-dimensional nilpotent Lie group.
 The subgroup ${\cal H}_\Z$ of integer upper triangular matrices is cocompact in ${\cal H}$, which is an exercise left to the reader.
+This implies, in particular, that ${\cal H}$ is rational.

 \theorem Let $G$ be a simply connected, connected, non-abelian rational real nilpotent Lie group, and $\Gamma:= \pi_1(M)$, where $M$ is a closed manifold of strictly negative sectional curvature, $\dim_\R M >1$.
 Then there exists a non-constructible HBG-quasimorphism $q_\nabla:\; \Gamma \arrow G$.